-Rachel Finn is Senior Practice Manager as part of the Data Protection and Cyber-Risk Services and Applied Research and Innovation teams at Trilateral Research.
+Rachel is part of the Data Protection and Cyber-Risk Services and Applied Research and Innovation teams at Trilateral Research.

 She manages client projects on data protection compliance as well as research projects on privacy, data protection and social impacts of current and emerging data technologies.
 Her key areas of focus and expertise include data management, data governance and data security in the public sector, energy sector and security sector.
 Working with technology developers to identify legal requirements, privacy and data protection risks and workable solutions has been a particular theme throughout her work.